klinkow/Ping-Pong/readme.md

 ## Description

 _This website will count to a number inputted by the user.
-The website will call some numbers ping, some pong, and some pingpong.
-There is a pattern used to determine which name these numbers get._
+The website will call numbers divisible by 3 "ping", it will call numbers divisible by 5 "pong", and numbers divisible by both "pingpong."_

 ## Setup/Installation Requirements

 * _This website should run in most browsers._

-**_klinkow.github.io/Ping-Pong_**
+* **_klinkow.github.io/Ping-Pong_**

 ## Known Bugs